sy1019/EffiNet/README.md

 # EffiNet

-A PyTorch implementation of the 2020 paper
+A PyTorch implementation of the 2020 paper, submitted to IEEE SIGNAL PROCESSING LETTERS

 ## 1.Installation
 -	Install PyTorch by selecting your environment on the website and running the appropriate command.